livewire/livewire/docs/morph.md

 ### Injecting morph markers

-On the backend, Livewire automatically detects conditionals inside Blade templates and wraps them in markers that Livewire's JavaScript can use as a guide when morphing.
+On the backend, Livewire automatically detects conditionals inside Blade templates and wraps them in HTML comment markers that Livewire's JavaScript can use as a guide when morphing.

 Here's an example of the previous Blade template but with Livewire's injected markers: